South Yorkshire Railway: South Yorkshire Railway and River Dun Company (1850–1864)

-Also known as the South Yorkshire Railway.

-In the parliamentary session of 1851 the South Yorkshire Railway and River Dun Company (SYR&RDCo.) applied for permission to lease, sell or amalgamate itself with the Great Northern Railway, the South Yorkshire Railway and River Dun Company's Transfer Act was passed in 1852.
+In the parliamentary session of 1851 the South Yorkshire Railway and River Dun Company (SYR&RDCo.) applied for permission to lease, sell or amalgamate itself with the Great Northern Railway, the South Yorkshire Railway and River Dun Company's Transfer Act 1852 (15 & 16 Vict. c. cliii) was passed.
 The amalgamation was not carried through and the process was abandoned by both companies.

 The company constructed a line on the banks of canals from Doncaster to Thorne in the 1850s, – in 1859 passenger services were operated for: Sheffield via Westwood to Wombwell, and then to Barnsley (for Wakefield and Leeds); and from Barnsley to Doncaster, and then to Thorne; plus and return services.
 Around four trains per day were operated each, with the exception of trains from Doncaster to Thorne, which had one less service.

-In the 1860s acts of 1862 and 1863 allowed the Barnsley to Sheffield branch to be extended to a junction with Manchester, Sheffield and Lincolnshire Railway's (MS&LR) Sheffield line; and the line to Thorne to be straightened.
-Junctions were made with the Doncaster Thorne line with the NER's Hull and Doncaster Railway at Thorne junction (opened 1869); and to the southeast end of the jointly operated (Great Northern and MS&LR) West Riding and Grimsby Railway (act of 1862) at Stainforth junction (or Hatfield junction) southwest of Stainforth and Hatfield station.
+In the 1860s the South Yorkshire Railway (Sheffield and Thorne) Act 1862 (25 & 26 Vict. c. cxli) and the South Yorkshire Railway Act 1863 (26 & 27 Vict. c. cxlvi) allowed the Barnsley to Sheffield branch to be extended to a junction with Manchester, Sheffield and Lincolnshire Railway's (MS&LR) Sheffield line; and the line to Thorne to be straightened.
+Junctions were made with the Doncaster Thorne line with the NER's Hull and Doncaster Railway at Thorne junction (opened 1869); and to the southeast end of the jointly operated (Great Northern and MS&LR) West Riding and Grimsby Railway, authorised by the West Riding and Grimsby Railway Act 1862 (25 & 26 Vict. c. ccxi) at Stainforth junction (or Hatfield junction) southwest of Stainforth and Hatfield station.

-The 1863 act also enabled the purchase of the Barnsley Coal Railway.
-The company also obtained an act in 1864, allowing a branch from the Barnsley Coal railway to the Midland's branch near Monk Bretton, unbuilt; the Barnsley Coal railway was extended north and an extra junction made with the SYR' Barnsley line in the late 1800s, enabled by an act of 1874.
+The South Yorkshire Railway Act 1863 also enabled the purchase of the Barnsley Coal Railway.
+The company also obtained the South Yorkshire Railway Act 1864 (27 & 28 Vict. c. xix), allowing a branch from the Barnsley Coal railway to the Midland's branch near Monk Bretton, unbuilt; the Barnsley Coal railway was extended north and an extra junction made with the SYR' Barnsley line in the late 1800s, enabled by the Manchester, Sheffield and Lincolnshire Act 1874 (37 & 38 Vict. c. cxxxii).